MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 ## General requirements

-All DNS servers SHOULD treat the SvcParam portion of the SVCB RR as opaque and SHOULD NOT try to alter their behavior based on its contents.
+All DNS servers SHOULD treat the SvcFieldValue portion of the SVCB RR as opaque and SHOULD NOT try to alter their behavior based on its contents.